-The Kinder Tick helps Victorian families find a kindergarten program for their child.
+The Kinder Tick helps Victorian families find a funded kindergarten program for their child.

 When you see the Kinder Tick displayed at an early childhood service, you can be confident that:

-- the program will be led by a teacher - · children will benefit from play-based learning - the kindergarten program is approved by the Victorian Government - the program complies with government guidelines and the National Quality Framework.
+- the program will be led by a teacher - children will benefit from play-based learning - the kindergarten program is funded and approved by the Victorian Government - the program complies with government guidelines and the National Quality Framework.

-These expectations are the same in all early childhood services that offer kindergarten programs, including long day care centres and sessional kindergartens.
+These expectations are the same in all early childhood services that offer kindergarten programs, including long day care and standalone kindergarten services.